Andrey-Volkovitskiy/Andrey-Volkovitskiy/README.md

 ### Hi there 👋
 ---

-I'm a telecom engineer and avalanche educator who shifting career to Software Development.
+I'm a telecom engineer and avalanche educator who shifted career to Software Development.

 ***My education***: Master's degree in Computer Science (Cybernetics and Computer Networks) 2004.
-The last year (22/23) was devoted to full-time learning new programming stack and improving in Backend Development.
+The last year (2022) was devoted to full-time mastering a new programming stack and improving in Backend Development.

-**< Open to work >**
+**= Open to work =**

 Contact: andrey.volkovitskiy@gmail.com